munificent/magpie/doc/site/markdown/language/flow-control.markdown

 Most languages handle this by having a set of rules for what values of any given type are "true" or not.
 Magpie calls this "truthiness".
 By default, the rules are:

-* For booleans: `true` is true, and `false` is not, of course.
+* For booleans: `true` is truthy, and `false` is not, of course.
-* Non-zero numbers are true.
+* Non-zero numbers are truthy.
-* Non-empty strings are true.
+* Non-empty strings are truthy.
-* `nothing` is false.
+* `nothing` is not truthy.
-* All other objects are true.
+* All other objects are truthy.

 However, this behavior isn't fixed.
 Truthiness is determined by sending a `true?` message to the object.
 The value returned by that is used to determine if a condition is met or not.
 So, if you define your own type, you can control how it behaves when used in a conditional expression by simply defining `true?` to do what you want.
 (To avoid the [turtles-all-the-way-down](http://en.wikipedia.org/wiki/Turtles_all_the_way_down) problem, the result from `true?` *does* have a fixed interpretation: a boolean `true` is the only truthy value.)

-When reading the rest of this section, understand that any time a condition is evaluated, there is an implicit call to `true?` inserted too.
+When reading the rest of this section, understand that any time a condition is evaluated, there is an implicit call to `true?` inserted.
 So this:

     :::magpie
     if something(other) then ...